 Read more: http://stylecaster.com/dress-code/#ixzz4eFnznDU8

 I’m so upset with the gender binary.
-I’m so upset with the short, less-than-one-line instruction for “guys,” alongside several lines on how to be “party-ready,” “fun,” “bright,” and “feminine” for women.
+I’m so upset with the short, less-than-one-line instruction for “guys,” alongside several lines on how to be “party-ready,” “fun,” “bright,” and “feminine” “for women.”
 And googling “pantyhose,” I’m literally blown back remembering that they are still required in some workplaces and praised for “covering blemishes.”
-It hurts to think how much time goes into both uncovering and covering up women’s bodies.
+It hurts to think how much time goes into both uncovering and covering up femme bodies.
 Why not rewrite-rethink-reclaim the body and its blemishes as beautiful?

 So, Will I Wear Pantyhose?